 Rudolf Ertl is Doctor of Laws and has been with the Group since 1972.
-Rudolf Ertl was Member of the Managing Board of Wiener Städtische until the end of 2008 and a Member of the Managing Board at Donau Versicherung until June 2009.
-He is a Member of the Managing Board of Wiener Städtische Wechselseitiger Versicherungsverein, the principal shareholder of Vienna Insurance Group.
+He was a Member of the Managing Board of Wiener Städtische until the end of 2008 and a Member of the Managing Board of Donau Versicherung until June 2009.
+He is a Member of the Managing Board of Wiener Städtische Wechselseitiger Versicherungsverein, the principal shareholder of VIG.
+The insurance expertise he has accumulated over many years, and his knowledge of the CEE region make Rudolf Ertl a major asset to the Company as 1st Deputy Chairman of the Supervisory Board.